jamesward/hello-play-kafka/README.md

 1. Add a new Kafka topic:

-        heroku kafka:create RandomNumbers --partitions 1 -a YOUR_APP
+        heroku kafka:topics:create RandomNumbers --partitions 32 -a YOUR_APP

 1. Watch the Kafka log

-        heroku kafka:tail RandomNumbers -a YOUR_APP
+        heroku kafka:topics:tail RandomNumbers -a YOUR_APP

 1. Check out the random numbers: